This Christmas, escape winter’s chill for sunshine. Exclusive Memphis Tours Christmas offers await!

 While you’re all welcome to explore the beautiful city of Cairo and mark your attendance at the Grand Egyptian museum, it is highly recommended you book a tour for an organized and hassle-free experience.
 In addition to ensuring that you can enjoy the sight of each of those 100,000 relics and artifacts at your pace, at Memphis tours we make sure that you don’t miss anything important and cherish memories for a lifetime.

-Is the Museum Open for visitors at the moment?
+Is the museum open to visitors at the moment?

 Related Tours